 |Officer Candidate School||OAR|

 The composite scores are based on a stanine scale, meaning the scores range from 1 to 9.
 Your percentile score is based on how you placed in comparison to other test-takers.
 So if you receive the average score of 5, it means you performed better than roughly 40-60% of other test-takers.
 The OAR is scored from 20 to 80 using one-point increments, with average scores between 40 and 60.

 The minimum score requirements for each program are as follows:

 Should you not pass the exam the first time, you are allowed to take the test up to two more times with at least 31 days between testing dates.
 This is a lifetime limit, so it’s important to prepare as much as possible before your first attempt.
 Only your most recent score will be counted, even if it is not your highest score.

 You will receive an immediate report of your scores as soon as you complete all seven subtests.

-Preparing for the ASTE-E exam
+Preparing for the ASTB-E exam

 For help in preparing for the exam, check out our ASTB-E Secrets Study Guide.
 The material is written by exam experts and is designed to give you a complete and easy-to-use study plan for the ASTB-E. The study guide includes practice questions, test-taking strategies, and detailed breakdowns of essential concepts on the exam.